 Today such a dialogue might not seem significant.
 Back then, the Soviet Union was just opening up under Gorbachev, and every exchange like this was the first of its kind.
 We built new bridges of cooperation and understanding and established precedents for future exchanges.

 As a Ploughshares grantee in the 1980s, I had the honor and privilege of getting to know Ploughshares Founder, Sally Lilienthal who became my dear friend and who inspires me to this day.
 I miss her now more than ever.
 Sally used to scold me for leaving the field to do environmental work after the end of the Cold War.
 I wish she were here now so that I could tell her that former US Secretary of Defense William Perry woke me up and that I’m fully reengaged with this work.
 I wish Sally could see the seeds blossoming today from my first grant with the Soviet-American Women’s Wilderness Dialogue into Women Transforming Our Nuclear Legacy, an international mentoring program that I’ve just launched with deep gratitude to the Ploughshares Women’s Initiative for making this possible with their generous support.
-I am so grateful for this beautiful coming full circle with Ploughshares!

 What are you most proud of accomplishing in this field?

 What brings me the greatest joy in this work is playing a role in inspiring and empowering others to act to make a difference.
 I love awakening people to action, to touch hearts, open minds.
 I love being a midwife and witness to someone claiming their seat at the table for the first time to change our nuclear story, to transform our nuclear legacy, to work towards the abolition of nuclear weapons.
 This makes me proud.